 Even though there are some real quantitative measurements that go into determining the ideal implant size, patients who are actively involved in the decision-making process are more likely to be satisfied with the results of their surgery.
 Here are some tips on how to get the best results:

-The board-certified surgeons at Belcara Health perform today’s most sophisticated cosmetic procedures to create extraordinary results for very happy patients.
-This team of surgeons, all with top-tier credentials, get to know each and every patient – a fundamental element of the practice’s philosophy towards patient care.
-Along with a highly qualified and compassionate staff, Dr. Michael Cohen, Dr. Bradley Robertson and Dr. Patrick Byrne help patients achieve their goals with the highest level of skill available in the Baltimore area.
+The board-certified plastic surgeons specializing in breast enhancement at Belcara Health perform today’s most sophisticated cosmetic procedures to create extraordinary results for very happy patients.
+Our surgeons, all with top-tier credentials, get to know each and every patient – a fundamental element of the practice’s philosophy towards patient care.
+Along with a highly qualified and compassionate staff, Dr. Michael Cohen and Dr. Gary Vela, help patients achieve their goals with the highest level of skill available in the Baltimore area.